pkoerner/distb/README.md

 ### `Ref5_Switch_mch.eventb`

+In our benchmarks, this model is referred to as "Landing Gear".
 This machine is the fifth refinement step of a model of a landing gear.
 The landing gear system was a case study at ABZ 2014.

 See also: